Worried about weight loss during pregnancy?

 And you shouldn’t need to add more calories to your diet during the first trimester.

-The need for additional calories will be needed from your second trimester, though, as your metabolism increases ‒ you are carrying another human, after all!
+The need for additional calories will be needed later in pregnancy, though, as your metabolism increases ‒ you are carrying another human, after all!

-Why am I losing weight during pregnancy 2nd trimester?
+Why am I losing weight in second trimester?

 There can be a few reasons why you’re losing weight in your second trimester.

-Morning sickness might have stuck around, making it hard to keep food down, which can be the culprit for losing a couple of pounds during the second trimester.
+Morning sickness might have stuck around, making it hard to keep food down.

 However, if you’re losing consistently for more than a couple of weeks of your pregnancy, you should talk with your doctor.